top of page

 • A more relaxed, forgiving pace—you don’t have to do it all at once

-It feels like the garden equivalent of choosing fewer commitments, spread gently across time.
+It feels like the garden equivalent of choosing fewer commitments, without rush or excess.

 What I'm Considering Planting (and When)